Helping your child eat more vegetables can be hard but serving them early on and often will pay off.

 Eat together as a family.

-Be a good role model and enjoy your veggies too!
+Be a good role model and enjoy your vegetables too!

 Offer plain vegetables at first.
-Children many enjoy them without additional flavors.
+Older children many enjoy them with other flavors.

-Serve vegetables with both meals and snacks.
+Serve them with both meals and snacks.
 Children may need to see a vegetable 10-15 times before they are ready to try it.

-At the store, invite your child to pick out a new vegetable they want to try.
+At the store, invite your child to pick out a new vegetable to try.

 Grow a garden to teach your child where vegetables come from.
-Try patio tomatoes, purple green beans, lettuce, beets or radishes.
+Try patio tomatoes, green beans, lettuce, carrots or radishes.

 Point out fun facts about vegetables.

-Avoid using dessert as a bribe to eat vegetables.
-Your child may then see veggies as “yucky” next to the “good” dessert.
+Avoid using dessert as a bribe.
+Your child may then see vegetables as “yucky” next to the “good” dessert.

-Create interest with veggie play and serve them up in new ways!
+Create interest by serving them up in new ways!

 Most kids enjoy crunchy vegetables.
-Slightly undercook steamed green beans, carrot sticks or broccoli to provide a crisp veggie with a crunch.
+Slightly undercook steamed green beans, carrot sticks or broccoli to provide a crunch.

-Try roasting vegetables in the oven to bring out their natural sweetness.
+Try roasting them in the oven to bring out their natural sweetness.

-Grate veggies such as squash, carrots, zucchini or pumpkin and add to muffin, bread, or pancake batter or mix into spaghetti sauce, chili or soup.
+Grate squash, carrots, zucchini or pumpkin and add to muffin, bread, or pancake batter or mix into spaghetti sauce, chili or soup.

-Mix different vegetables and fruits on a toothpick for a colorful snack.
+Mix vegetables and fruits on a toothpick for a colorful snack.